More Lessons for Geometry

 Videos, worksheets, games and activities to help Geometry students learn about transformations on the coordinate plane.
 In this lesson, we will look at dilations in geometry.

 What is dilation in geometry?

 A dilation is a non-rigid transformation, which means that the original and the image are not congruent.
 They are, however, similar figures.
 To perform dilations, a scale factor and a center of dilation are needed.
 If the scale factor is larger than 1, the image is larger than the original; if the scale factor is less than 1, the image is smaller than the original.

-Dilation Of Objects On The Coordinate Plane
+How to Dilate Objects On The Coordinate Plane?